jg1uaa/lpd-modoki/README.md

 ---
 ## Description

-A pseudo lpd-alike application to get printer image data.
+An lpd-alike application to get printer image data.

 **Not intended to be used with public or IPv6-based network.**